thatsOven/opal-lang/README.md

 $call add(2, 4)
 ```
 ### `$nocompile`
 Tells the precompiler to directly transcribe code to the result until a `$restore` statement.
 In practice, it allows to use Python code inside opal.
-Python code in `$nocompile`-`$restore` blocks should be put on a "null indentation", for example:
 ```
 if a != b {
 	if a < b {
 		$nocompile

 		for i in range(a, b):
 			if i > 2:
 				print(i)

 		$restore
 	}
 }
 ```
-This is needed because opal will add to the base indentation an inferred indentation, that is based on the code logic.
-This allows to directly import Python source files with no syntax errors.

 # Operators
 Since opal directly passes expressions to Python, that is, it doesn't parse them, operators are almost identical to Python's, with